• Skip to primary navigation

 Notes

 How much?
-This recipe makes about 1 ⅓ cup or 11 oz of jam.
+This recipe makes about 1 1/3 cups or 11 oz of jam.

 Frozen strawberries?
 You can also use frozen strawberries to make jam.
 If you have lots of fresh strawberries and don’t plan to make jam right away, you can prep the strawberries and freeze them to make jam later.
 Depending on the size of the frozen strawberries, you can use a masher or hand blender to mash them.

-Storing: You can store strawberry jam in the refrigerator for up to 3 weeks.
-To store for longer, transfer to small jars and freeze the jam.
+Storing: Strawberry jam can be stored in the refrigerator for up to 3 weeks.
+To store it for longer, transfer it to small jars and freeze it.

 Nutrition